Wealden District East Sussex England United Kingdom

 Alciston

 Alciston is a village and civil parish in the Wealden district of East Sussex, England.
 It is inland, just off the A27 road, about ten miles (16 km) north-west of Eastbourne and seven miles (11 km) east of Lewes.
 The ecclesiastical parish is linked with that of Selmeston and Berwick.
-Saxon in origin, its name was then Aelfsige; it is mentioned in the Domesday Book.
+Saxon in origin, its name was then Aelfsige; it is mentioned in the Domesday Book of 1086.
 The present 14th-century church, of unknown dedication, is built of chalk from the nearby South Downs.
 There is a large medieval tithe barn in the village.
 It is 170 feet (52 m) long and is the largest in Sussex.
+There is also the ruins of a square shaped dovecote built by monks in C14, who used Alciscton as a grange of Battle Abbey.
 Every Good Friday, the road outside the Rose Cottage Inn is closed for the villagers to take part in a traditional skipping contest.
 The historian C.V.
 Wedgwood is buried in the church graveyard.

 Distance between: